Philippines says US troops near besieged Marawi, but not fighting

 "The truth is probably somewhere in between," said the U.S. security official.

+The Philippines has been fighting twin insurgencies from Maoist-led rebels and Muslim separatists in the south for nearly 50 years.

+Critics say military action is not enough to bring peace to a region that has long suffered from political neglect and poverty.

-(Additional reporting by Manuel Mogato in MANILA, Idrees Ali and Mark Hosenball in WASHINGTON; Writing by Raju Gopalakrishnan; Editing by Paul Tait)
+(Additional reporting by Manuel Mogato in MANILA, Idrees Ali and Mark Hosenball in WASHINGTON; Writing by Raju Gopalakrishnan; Editing by Paul Tait, Robert Birsel)